mtgto/confluence4s/README.md

 ========
 confluence4s is a library to easily access to Atlassian Confluence XML-RPC API written by Scala.

+Confluence4s supports limited features.
 Fow now, confluence4s has following features.

+- Spaces
-- get all space summaries
+ - get all space summaries (getSpaceSummaries)
+ - get the detailed space (getSpace)
+- Pages
-- get all page summaries
+ - get all page summaries (getPageSummaries)
+ - get the detailed page (getPage)
-- create a new page
+ - create a new page (storePage)
-- move a page to another child page
+ - move a page to another child or sibling page
+- Comments
+ - get all comments in page (getComments)
+ - get the specified comment (getComment)
+ - create a new comment (addComment)
+ - remove an existing comment (removeComment)
+- Attachments
+ - get all attachments in page (getAttachments)
+ - get binary data of the attachment (getAttachmentData)

 confluence4s uses [Apache XML-RPC](http://ws.apache.org/xmlrpc/index.html).